-Word count: 72,000
+Word Count: 72,000

-My main character is most uncomfortable with: snow!
+My Main Character is most uncomfortable with:

-Jane Lamb was killed by a drunk driver in the dead of winter.
+Jane Lamb was twenty-one when she was killed by a drunk driver in the dead of winter.
 A fresh layer of snow covered the roads as she took her last, gasping breath.
 Does Jane blame the driver?
 You bet.
 But does she also blame the snow?
 Every last flake.
 Now, reincarnated and living as Liv Hartley, a contracted soul reaper for the Otherworld, she prefers the sunny climate of Southern California.
 If she wants to see snow, she’ll Google it.